 Please fill in the form below.

-London is today the centre of operations for almost two out of every three Fortune 500 companies and the European hub for one out of every three large global conglomerates.
 Several well-known businesses such as HSBC, Barclays Bank, Virgin, BBC and many others have their headquarters at London.
 The London Stock Exchange is the largest in the world, and accounts for about 32 percent of all global transactions.

 The City is projected to generate an additional £16 billion in output by 2025, equivalent to a rise of a third of its current size.